To minimise racism, inadvertent or not, when referring to people of the African diaspora.

 To unify the method and terminology used to describe all populations.

-Modernise the template the Office of National Statistics uses for ethnic categories, which is inconsistent in using “colour” for some populations while using heritage for the rest.
+Modernise the template the Office for National Statistics uses for ethnic categories, which is inconsistent in using “colour” for some populations while using heritage for the rest.

-Remove from the Office of National Statistics lexicon the words “black” and “white” as the headline category to describe people of African and European descent respectively and use heritage-describing terminology as it does for the other populations to be consistent throughout.
+Remove from the ONS template the words “black” and “white” as the headline categories to refer to people of African and European heritages respectively and use heritage-respecting terminology as it does for the other populations to be consistent throughout.

-Replace “white” with European as the single-word heading
+Replace “white” with European/’Of European heritage’ as the single-word heading.

 As explained in the aims – uniformity, fairness, human dignity, respect, modernisation, closing another avenue for persistent racism